WATCH TV

 What’s a traditional Indonesian iftar meal?

-The iftar meal, is known as ‘Buka Puasa’ in Indonesia and would not be complete without kolak, a type of sweet coconut milk soup, which usually includes slices of banana, sweet potato and pumpkin.
+The Iftar meal, is known as ‘Buka Puasa’ in Indonesia and would not be complete without kolak, a type of sweet coconut milk soup, which usually includes slices of banana, sweet potato and pumpkin.

 It is perfect for raising blood sugar levels and is usually available free in restaurants throughout the country or sold in the special Ramadan street markets.